+The Company accounts for leases in accordance with ASC 842, Leases.
 The Company has elected to account for lease and non-lease components as a single lease component and also elected not to record operating lease right-of-use assets and operating lease liabilities for leases with an initial term of 12 months or less.
 Lease payments for short-term leases are recognized as lease expense on a straight-line basis over the lease term.